Skip to Content

 • 1 teaspoon salt

-• 1 to 1-1/2Tbs olive oil (this helps tortillas keep longer)
+• 1 to 1-1/2Tbs olive oil/softened butter (this helps tortillas keep longer)

 Equipment

-• medium skillet or griddle
+• skillet or griddle

 Instructions